 On the 1st of January 2021, the UK officially left the European Union.
-The question on everyone’s minds is ‘can I live in Spain after Brexit?’, and the answer is yes, you can.
-However it is important to be aware of the different conditions and criteria in place that will enable you to gain a resident status there.
+With over 400,ooo Britons living in Spain, the question on everyone’s minds is ‘can I live in Spain after Brexit?’, and the answer is yes, you can.
+However, it is important to be aware of the different conditions and criteria in place that will enable you to gain a resident status there.

-Spain is very much still open, and are still welcoming Britons into the country, but there are still many unanswered questions.
-In our recent article we outline the latest information about how living in Spain after Brexit is different, and how the shift out of the EU will impact your way of life in the country.
+Spain is very much still open and is welcoming Britons to live in the country.
+There are, however, still many unanswered questions about the process.
+In our recent article, we will be outlining the latest information about living in Spain after Brexit, and how the shift out of the EU will impact your way of life there.

 There is a list of certain requirements that must be met by British citizens that wish to move to Spain:

 - Pay processing fees for the residence and work permit

 - Present a contract signed by your employer that guarantees continuous activity to reside and work in Spain

 - Possess the training and qualification/s that are legally required for you to work

 - Be in Spanish territory irregularly